Distributed State Estimation for Linear Time-invariant Systems with Aperiodic Sampled Measurement: Numerical Example

-Fig.\ref{figesmov2} shows the time-varying sampling periods as a function of sampling time.
-Fig.\ref{figeses} shows the estimation errors of all agents.
-Fig.\ref{figesmov} shows the tracking error of all agents.
-The results confirm that all local errors converge to zero, as expected.
+The time-varying sampling periods as a function of sampling time are shown in Fig.\ref{figesmov2}.
+In Fig.\ref{figeses}, the estimation error trajectories of all agents are given.
+Finally, Fig.\ref{figesmov} shows the tracking error trajectories of all agents.
+The results confirm that all local estimation errors converge to zero, as expected.